JohnReeves/pyzza/index.md

 **```"your name"``` is a string that we have labelled ```name```**

-as a string object, it comes with methods and attributes:
+As a string object, it comes with methods and attributes:
 ```
 "your name".capitalize()
 ```

-gives the same result as
+Gives the same result as
 ```
 name.capitalize()
 ```